Tuesday, September 29, 2015

 Devotion: Fellowship With God

 It is amazing how many so-called Christians do not actually know God.
 We all have relied on traditional teachings to provide us with spiritual knowledge, the kind of knowledge that supposedly brings us closer to God.
 We have put our faith and our trust in these teachings because that was and always has been the accepted practice.
 We have been taught to never question the things of God or anything that we did not understand.
-Over the years, we has either forgotten or just plain ignored the laws of God.
+Over the years, we have either forgotten or just plain ignored the laws of God.
 Man has even forgotten or misinterpreted the teachings and sayings of Jesus Christ.
 And to beat it all, man does not truly seek to know God much anymore, forgetting how to walk and to talk with God.
 Man has become totally dependent upon the church leaders, television, books, the Internet, and other various mediums to teach them the truth about God, Jesus Christ, salvation, and the word of God.
 We currently have a belief system full of contrary beliefs, misguided values, unethical practices, and overstated theologies.
 This belief system has made it hard for many to take hold of the truth, especially when one does not recognize the truth.
 The truth has become so distorted that it is easy to see why man has a hard time identifying with the things of God and even God himself.

 But, is going to church on Sunday good enough to make it through this life?
 Is that truly all the religion we need?
 Will this give us all the spiritual nourishment we need?
 Should we feel comfortable, have contentment, and be completely satisfied with only getting our “feel-good on” in church on Sunday?
 What about the rest of the time from one Sunday’s “feel-good” experience to next Sunday’s “feel-good” experience?”
 Is this all there is?
 Shouldn’t we desire more, want more, or even seek more?
 Shouldn’t we simply demand more?
 Are we to just seek the easy way out of our bad situations and expect quick fixes to all our problems?
 Is our relationship with God such that we expect God to instantly fix whatever problems we have?
 Do we expect God to do whatever we want, whenever we want?